ndp/resume/README.md

 representing my professional journey.
 The more I developed the idea, the more I realized that the visual design would be a challenging-- too challenging for me to execute gracefully.
 The meandering shape remains, but I reduced the scope of the idea, and this is a significantly simplified version.

 In my final polish, I was trying out numerous color schemes, and so I decided to make a little interactive tool to let me do this.
 So there _is_ a little itsy-bitsy bit of Javascript.

+## Usage

+Contact me, and I'll send you a PDF!

+To see it locally,

+1. check out the code
+2. run some sort of local server
+3. look at `index.html`
+4. to make a PDF, just make sure page margins are set to 0, and it should just work.

 ## Dont Read Me